 The training I mention below will help, but it takes practice to get the “timing” right.
 When we first adopted Jack, I was guilty of using avoidance on occasion when I didn’t feel confident or ready.
 There’s nothing wrong with that, as long as you do it only sometimes.

-There is a difference between avoidance and choosing to minimise the chance of too many interactions at once, particularly if you live in a busy area and it’s constant bombardment for your dog.
-Finding a time where there are fewer people and dogs about can help with the training.
+There is a difference between avoidance, and choosing to minimize the chance of too many interactions at once.
+Finding a time where there are fewer people and dogs about can help with the training, because he will be able to enjoy his walks without always having to be on high alert.

-The best way to help is by teaching him great things happen when he meets other dogs and people.
+The best way is by teaching your dog great things happen when he meets other dogs and people.
 It’s about creating positive associations – he sees something he’s been afraid of, and now he gets something delicious.
+That is called desensitization.

 Think about your own personal space.
 There is a distance at which you’re fine, but as a person gets closer and closer and invades that space you may start to feel uncomfortable, anxious, or just plain annoyed.
 The same can hold true for your dog.